 The above mentioned costs and risks proved the importance for companies to achieve a well-fortified cybersecurity system.
 Let us go over some of these measures and the various costs they constitute.

-The average cost of this security assessment is between $4,000–$100,000 and the recommended testing regularity is once to twice a year.
-One of the reasons for this big range in pricing is due to the experience of the professional.
-One big advantage of having highly skilled professionals conduct a penetration test is how they have experiences to build upon their investigation, something a specialized software falls short of.
+The average cost of a penetration test is between $4,000–$100,000 and the recommended testing regularity is once to twice a year.
+One of the reasons for this big range in pricing is due to the experience of the professionals.
+One big advantage of having highly skilled professionals conduct a penetration test is how they have experiences to build upon their investigation, something a specialized software often falls short.